Radoslaw-Wolnik/react-unsorter-lib/README.md

 * providing TypeScript types for the public API
 * exposing a simple import path for app code
 * hiding WASM-specific details from the demo app
+* normalizing the trace result so the UI can use it easily

 That means React code can call the library like a normal package instead of dealing with the lower-level WASM export directly.